home / writing

 parse_input(input)

-.and_then(|data| validate_data(data)) // only runs if parse succeeded
+.and_then(|data| validate_data(data)) // runs if parse succeeded

-.and_then(|valid| transform_data(valid)) // only runs if validation succeeded
+.and_then(|valid| transform_data(valid)) // runs if validation succeeded

-.and_then(|transformed| save_data(transformed)) // only runs if transform succeeded
+.and_then(|transformed| save_data(transformed)) // runs if transform succeeded

 }